 I remember my first time with my friend Lisa and we learned when traveling on Ryan air why most Europeans only carry a back pack.
 The small airlines charge you for luggage by the pound!
 A very cheap flight can turn expensive quickly.

-Our upcoming trip to Greece includes small flights, boats, taxis and lots of stairs so less is more!
+Our trip to Greece included small flights, boats, taxis and lots of stairs so less was more!
 Let me rephrase that- Less is a necessity!

-This will be around my 12th painting trip overseas.
+This was around my 12th painting trip overseas.
 It took me about four trips to really learn to consolidate.
-Trust us when we say take stuff out of your luggage and bring a carry-on and a small bag..
+Trust us when we say take stuff out of your luggage and bring a carry-on and a small bag.

 Pack consciously- down to the bare bones.

 You may opt for a sturdy carry-on with good wheels if you don’t want to check in luggage.
 I found one at a second hand store.
 This way if I get paint on it I won’t feel badly.
 Even if you are checking a bag, go smaller.
 Carry your own suitcase once filled around your yard, over grass, up stairs to see how burdensome it might be.

 Select coordinating clothes as suggested below or read this great blog by Lady Light Travel.

 Here is a list of clothes I take with me.

 First I have three rules: Is it lightweight, wrinkle free & dries quickly when washed?
 I will be hand washing some things.